MarkerAnn/health-calculator/README.md

 - `getEstimatedWeightChangeWeekly()`: Calculates the estimated weekly weight change based on daily caloric surplus or deficit.
 This value provides an approximation of how much weight the individual will gain or lose each week.
 - `getEstimatedWeightChangeMonthly()`: Calculates the estimated weekly weight change based on daily caloric surplus or deficit.
 This value provides an approximation of how much weight the individual will gain or lose each month.
 - `getEstimateTimeToWeightGoal()`: Calculates the estimated time (in weeks) to reach the weight goal, based on current weight, caloric intake, and desired weight change.
 This method provides a timeline for reaching a specific weight target.
 It returns a number in weeks.
-- `getCaloriesForWeightGoal()`: Calculates the calories needed to reach the weight goal.
-Returns the daily caloric difference required to either lose or gain weight, indicating whether a surplus or deficit is needed to achieve the goal within a given timeframe.
-Note that the returning value is positive.
+- `getCaloriesForWeightGoal()`: Calculates and returns the calories needed to reach the weight goal.

 | Method                            | weight | height | age | gender | waist | hip | neck | unitSystem | activityLevel | dailyCalories | weightGoal | weeksToWeightGoal |
 | --------------------------------- | ------ | ------ | --- | ------ | ----- | --- | ---- | ---------- | ------------- | ------------- | ---------- | ----------------- |